NVIDIA/spark-rapids/docs/get-started/best-practices.md

 ## Workload Qualification

-By following [Workload Qualification](./getting-started-workload-qualification.md), you can identify the best candidate Spark applications for the RAPIDS Accelerator and also the feature gaps.
+By following [Workload Qualification](./getting-started-workload-qualification.md) guide, you can identify the best candidate Spark applications for the RAPIDS Accelerator and also the feature gaps.

 Based on [Qualification tool](../spark-qualification-tool.md)'s output, you can start with the top N recommended CPU Spark jobs, especially if those jobs are computation heavy jobs (Large Joins,